 Let’s break it down.

-The Artist Margin (& Markup) show how much you make off of a sale, the markup being the percentage of the base price and the margin being the actual dollar amount.
+The artist margin shows how much you make off of a sale, with the markup being the percentage of the base price and the margin being the actual cash amount.

-The base price and artist margin combine to create the retail price, which is the price you see per product across the Redbubble website.
+The base price, artist margin, and sales tax combine to create the retail price, which is the price you see per product across the Redbubble website.

 Let’s use an example.

 Large framed art prints going to the US have a base price of US$125.00.

 You set a 20% markup for large framed art prints.